zygisau/Bitcoin-pie-api/README.md

 Every valid bitcoin transaction has its fee.
 Due to the architecture of transactions, their fees calculation isn't as trivial as it could sound like.

-In order to calculate fee, You have to run python file as this:
+In order to calculate fee, python file must be run like this:

 ``` bash
 $ python main.py calcfee [txid]